ahoynacke/CWRUBootcamp_M3_082422_PyPollPython_Hoynacke/README.md

 # Election Analysis

 ## Project Overview
-I have been given the task of completeling an election audit of a recnt local congressional election
+I have been given the task of completing an election audit of a recnt local congressional election.

-I was asked to do the following
+I was asked to do the following:
-1. Get a complete list of candidates who received votes
+1. Get a complete list of candidates who received votes.
-2. Calculate the following
+2. Calculate the following:
   a. total number of votes cast
   b. total number of votes each candidate received
-  c. percwnt of votes each candidate won
+  c. percent of votes each candidate won
-3. Who won
+3. Determine who won.

 ## Resources